Glass battery

 The glass battery is a type of solid-state battery.
 It uses a glass electrolyte and lithium or sodium metal electrodes.

+Development history

+In 2009, Nippon Electric Glass and Iwate University developed the first thin-film lithium-ion battery on ultra‑thin glass substrate with a thickness of 30 micrometres (μm).

-The battery was invented by John B. Goodenough, inventor of the lithium cobalt oxide and lithium iron phosphate electrode materials used in the lithium-ion battery (Li-ion), and Maria H. Braga, an associate professor at the University of Porto and a senior research fellow at Cockrell School of Engineering at The University of Texas.
+In 2016, a glass battery was developed by John B. Goodenough, inventor of the lithium cobalt oxide and lithium iron phosphate electrode materials used in the lithium-ion battery (Li-ion), and Maria H. Braga, an associate professor at the University of Porto and a senior research fellow at Cockrell School of Engineering at The University of Texas.
+The paper describing the battery was published in Energy & Environmental Science in December 2016.

-The paper describing the battery was published in Energy & Environmental Science in December 2016; a number of follow-up works have also been published since.
+A number of follow-up works have been published since then.
 Hydro-Québec is researching the battery for possible production.

-Glass Electrolyte Research
+Glass electrolyte research

 In September 2016 Iowa State University was granted U.S. $1.6 million to develop new lithium-ion-conducting glassy solid electrolytes.

-In August 2019, it was announced that GM was awarded U.S. $2 million by the United States Department of Energy for research into the "fundamental understanding of interfacial phenomena in solid-state batteries" and "hot pressing of reinforced all-solid-state batteries with sulfide glass electrolyte."
+In August 2019, it was announced that GM was awarded U.S. $2 million by the United States Department of Energy for research into the "fundamental understanding of interfacial phenomena in solid-state batteries" and "hot pressing of reinforced all-solid-state batteries with sulfide glass electrolyte".

-Skepticism
+In 2023, Nippon Electric Glass developed the first glass-ceramic solid-state sodium-ion battery using a glass-ceramic solid electrolyte.